arrow_back close

 Occupational therapy services may involve:

-• Assessment, treatment and consultation
+• Screening and/or assessment, treatment and consultation.

-• Activities of daily Living:
+• Activities of daily living:

-• Motor Development: fine and gross motor skills, oral motor skills (eating and swallowing)
+• Motor Development: fine and gross motor skills, oral motor skills (eating and swallowing.)

-• Self-help skills: dressing, bathing, personal care
+• Self-help skills: dressing, bathing, personal care.

-• Play skills
+• Play skills.

-• Recommendations for home modifications and vehicle modifications for wheelchair accessibility and effective functioning in all environments
+• Recommendations for home modifications and vehicle modifications for wheelchair accessibility and effective functioning in all environments.

-• Support and training in use of adapted equipment (specialized seating, adaptive utensils, home and vehicle modifications)
+• Support and training in use of adapted equipment (specialized seating, adaptive utensils, home and vehicle modifications.)

 2 children walking on a balance beam with an occupational therapist supervising them.